-After four long months, it became safe to say that taxes on carry and co-investment returns would not be going up in the UK.
+After four long months, it’s now safe to say that taxes on carry and co-investment returns will not be going up in the UK.
 Except maybe for some fund managers.
 We think.

-Tax concerns first surfaced last year when UK Chancellor of the Exchequer George Osborne made a vow, during the Autumn Statement, to stop GPs from “disguising” their management fees – by converting them into capital gains via some clever tax alchemy – but promised not to touch carried interest or executive investments.
+Tax concerns first surfaced after the Autumn Statement, when UK Chancellor of the Exchequer George Osborne made a vow to stop GPs from “disguising” their management fees – by converting them into capital gains via some clever tax alchemy – but promised not to touch carried interest or executive investments.
 Panic set in after the original rules were written so sloppily that they appeared to catch all types of fund distributions, including legitimate carry and co-investment returns.
-But thanks to industry lobbying efforts spearheaded by the British Private Equity & Venture Capital Association, the final rules released in the March budget appear to exempt most carry structures from their scope, as promised.
+But thanks to industry lobbying efforts spearheaded by the British Private Equity & Venture Capital Association, the final rules released in last week’s budget appear to exempt most carry structures from their scope, as promised.

 Always safe were funds that paid investors a 6 percent preferred return, which virtually all private equity funds do (the standard hurdle being 8 percent).
-But the final finance bill provided relief to venture capital managers by removing the hurdle requirement, and to many infrastructure and debt managers as well by including funds that base carry off of yield or NAV.
+But last week’s finance bill provided relief to venture capital managers by removing the hurdle requirement, and to many infrastructure and debt managers as well by including funds that base carry off of yield or NAV.

 Interesting questions start to surface, however, when examining the finer points of the rules.
 Obviously when carry allocation rights are first granted, there’s a very real risk that the fund will disappoint and won’t produce a single performance-driven dollar.
 A fund three or four years along however, and showing signs of promise, all but guarantees some carry is coming the manager’s way.
 So, could a right to carry granted at that time (say to a new joiner) really be considered at risk?
 If not, HMRC may very well interpret it as ordinary income under the new rules, notes Laura Charkin, a tax partner at law firm King & Wood Mallesons.